+If you’re going Gunma sightseeing, you won’t want to miss Lake Haruna.
 Lake Haruna is a beautiful lake with some ryokans and natural sites to visit.
 There is also a ropeway that you can use that offers sights of Mount Haruna.
 What’s more, it is only twenty minutes drive from Ikaho onsen, so it is an easy place to access on the same day.

+Finally on the list of places of our Gunma travel guide is Minakami town.
 It is not only an attractive hot springs town with some of the most iconic sights and incredible landscape of Gunma, but it is also a popular site for some extreme sports such as bungee jumping, white-water rafting, and canyoneering!
 The best time to visit the Minakami area is in April and June, where the snow caps have melted their most.
 If you want a little bit of excitement during your relaxation at a hot spring resort, we recommend checking out Minakami.

 What to eat in Gunma?

 Our Gunma Japan guide wouldn’t be complete without letting you know about some of the best places to eat!
 Find out some of the nicest Gunma food below.

 Konnyaku (Konjac) is made from a type of plant, and besides being gluten-free, it also has basically zero calories.
 It’s an important part of our Gunma travel guide because 90% of Konnyaku for Japan is made in Gunma.
 It is so popular there is even a Konnyaku theme park.
 If you find yourself living in Gunma you are likely to eat Konnyaku at some stage.